0xCarti/InvoiceManager/README.md

    (for Debian/Ubuntu: `apt-get install poppler-utils`).
 The Docker image provided with this project installs this dependency automatically.

-   OCR for stand sheets also relies on the Tesseract engine.
-Install `tesseract-ocr` via your package manager
+   OCR for stand sheets primarily relies on the Tesseract engine via the `pytesseract` library and falls back to EasyOCR for handwritten numbers.
-   (for Debian/Ubuntu: `apt-get install tesseract-ocr`).
+   Install `tesseract-ocr` via your package manager (for Debian/Ubuntu: `apt-get install tesseract-ocr`).
 The provided Docker image includes this dependency as well.